yewyewXD/Frontend-Application/README.md

 # Submitting

 Just fork the repository and add your solutions to your fork, so that we can have a look at your work.
 Afterwards create a merge/pull request.
+Please also note down in the end how many hours it took to complete (roughly), as this can be an interesting matter of discussion.
 Thank you very much!

 # Setting up the project